David Murray, 2nd Earl of Mansfield: Vienna

-Then Stormont was appointed British Ambassador to Austria in 1763 to 1772 at the court of Empress Maria Theresa.
-Stormont's wife, who was a German noblewoman by birth helped him be accepted by the high society of Vienna.
-She was a woman of enormous charm, this made up for the reserved manner of her husband, this made the embassy to Vienna a huge success.
+Stormont was appointed British Ambassador to Austria in 1763 at the court of Empress Maria Theresa.
+Stormont's wife, a German noblewoman by birth, facilitated his entry to Viennese high society, her more outgoing nature compensating for the reserved manner of her husband.

-His wife's health was always fragile, Horace Walpole described her as such a Semele.
-In 1766, Henrietta suddenly died in Vienna at the age of only 29.
-Her death caused Stormont to have a nervous breakdown and was given extended leave of absence, he embalmed her heart in a gold vase and carried it everywhere he went (later taken to Scone).
-They had one surviving daughter Lady Elizabeth Murray, who was eventually brought up by his uncle and his wife at Kenwood House.
+Described by Horace Walpole as 'such a Semele' due to her fragile health, Henrietta died suddenly in Vienna at the age of only 29 in 1766.
+Her death caused Stormont to have a nervous breakdown and he was given extended leave of absence.
+Such was his love for Henrietta that he embalmed her heart in a gold vase and carried it everywhere he went (later taken to Scone).
+Their sole surviving daughter Lady Elizabeth Murraywas eventually brought up by his uncle and his wife at Kenwood House.

 Stormont described his wife as "Flourishing in the prime of life, in talent, in beauty, [and] remarkable for every praise, endowed with every virtue, she met a death happy to herself, [but] deeply bitter to her friends, parent and most wretched husband".